cu-biz/cbs-events/README.md

 ### Redirects and proxies

-Netlify's Redirects API can provide friendlier URLs as proxies to these URLs.
+Netlify's Re-directs API can provide friendlier URLs as proxies to these URLs.

 - /api/hello
 - /api/fetch-joke